 - … and heading to the core

-And these problems are related because they have the same basic cause.
+And these problems are related because they have the same underlying cause.
 The good thing is, that means it is solvable, it is comprehensive and even feasible.
 Yet, the main problem is that the ones in charge of solutions are the ones causing and maintaining these problems for their own interest.

 Look at the bright side:

 We are very lucky and privileged at the same time, because we live in this window of opportunity.
 We can still do it!
 There are so many opportunities, solutions, technologies, and there are so many skilled, inspiring and motivated people, possibilities out there.

 We just have to start acting … here and now.